 Insights:

-• Immerse partnered with researchers from universities to conduct a study comparing VR immersion English learning with classroom learning of middle schoolers in Barcelona.
+• IMMERSE partnered with researchers from several universities to conduct a study comparing VR immersion English learning with classroom learning of middle schoolers in Barcelona.

 • The study found that students performed better on speaking tasks in VR compared to similar in-person activities done in the classroom.
 They also learned more vocabulary in VR and were more motivated and less anxious.